LuriiWang/Discord_Communication/README.md

 - Data

-  The data needs to be downloaded from the given link and Unzip to the ./data directory, which is structured as follows:
+  The data needs to be downloaded from the given link and unzip to the ./data directory, which is structured as follows:

   - *DataZIP*：This folder contains original data extracted by DiscordChatExporter, which is stored in zip format.
   - *DataJSON*: This folder contains utterances extracted from zip files in *DataZIP*, which are stored in json format.